lucianocarvalho/labelify/README.md

 > If you want step by step practical examples of how it works [click here to check out `enrichment-rules-examples.md`](./docs/enrichment-rules-examples.md).

-Let's suppose you have a series of replicas running on your cluster:
+Let's suppose you have a series of deployments running replicas on your cluster:

 ```
 promql> sum(kube_deployment_spec_replicas) by (deployment)